ShubhSaudagar/Devendra-Photography-Site/replit.md

-# DSP Film's Photography Portfolio Website
+# DSP Film's Photography Portfolio Website + Reusable Template

 ## Overview

 DSP Film's is a full-stack photography portfolio and business management platform for professional photographer Devendra S. Shinde.
 The application features a modern, cinematic public-facing website for showcasing photography services, portfolios, and packages, alongside a comprehensive admin panel for content management, client inquiries, and business analytics.

 The platform specializes in wedding photography, pre-wedding shoots, cinematic photography, maternity/newborn sessions, and commercial projects, serving clients primarily in Ahilyanagar and Pune, Maharashtra, India.

+**NEW: Reusable Template System**
+This codebase now serves as a production-ready template for generating photography business websites for multiple clients.
+The `site-generator` tool automates creation of new client sites with just a business name and logo, generating complete websites in under 30 seconds.

 **Deployment Status:**
 - **Replit**: Backend configured and running on port 8000 (November 3, 2025)